TuanLenh/CS100-Final-Project/README.md

 ## What will be the input/output of our project?

-User can enter number from 1 to 10 to choose characters.
-User may also enter 1 to 4 during battle to choose a move .
-There are 4 moves for user to choose and those are using an attack skill, defense skill, ultimate skill, and items in inventory.
-All attack skills will inflict damage on opponent while defense skill will reduce damage taken by the opponent.
-Ultimate skills and items can either be stronger attack skills, defense skills or self-buff.
+* Input - In the game, the user will be able to enter a number from 1 to 10 to choose a favorite character.
+The user will also need to enter 1 to 4 during a battle to choose an appropriate move.
+There are 4 moves for user to choose from: an attack skill, a defense skill, an ultimate skill, and the use of an item from inventory.

+* Output - All attack skills will inflict damage on opponents, while defense skills will reduce damage inflicted by the opponent.
+Ultimate skills and inventory items can consist of stronger attack skills, stronger defense skills, or a self-buff.
+All of these moves will result in a health percentage as an output, and, of course, the resulting output can vary widely depending on the combination of attacks, defenses, and powers used; specifically, each move will affect the health of the character in a different manner.
+Once the health of a character reaches zero, the game will end, displaying the winner of the game.

 ## What are the features that the project provides?

 User has up to 10 characters with different stats and skill sets to choose for 2 game mode which are single player mode and 2-player mode.
 In single player mode, user can select a certain number of characters and battle a boss.
 Each time a boss is defeated, player can choose to move on to the next floor and battle a stronger boss.
 Each user will receive a score for each run of the game and a leaderscoreboard will show users with highest score.
 In 2-player mode, 2 users can pick two character and battle each other.
 Any user who has their character's HP(health point) reduces to zero first will lose.

  > ## Phase II
  > In addition to completing the "User Interface Specification" and "Class Diagram" sections below, you will need to:
  > * Create an "Epic" (note) for each feature.
 Place these epics in the `Product Backlog` column